b-jan/blog/NextJs.md

 ![Next.js](assets/ssr-next.jpg?raw=true "React SSR with Next.js")

-You are usually completely running ReactJS on the browser.
-For sure, the simplest setting for your React application is client-side rendering.
+Usually, we are completely running React.js on client-side: Javascript is interpreted by your browser.
+For this reason, client-side rendering is the simplest setting for your React application.
-The initial html rendered by the server is a placeholder `<div id="root"></div>` and the entire UI is rendered in the browser once all your scripts load.
+The initial html rendered by the server is a placeholder `<div id="root"></div>`.
+Then the entire UI is rendered in the browser once all your scripts load.

 The problem is that, in the meantime, your visitor sees... nothing, a blank page!